phpbb/documentation/development/extensions/skeleton_extension.rst

 so you don't have to.

-This means you can jump straight into writing code for your extension, and bypass the mundane task of creating the initial files, methods and docblocks yourself.
+This means you can jump straight into writing code for your extension, and bypass the boring task of creating the initial files, methods and docblocks yourself.

 If you've never written an extension before, a skeleton provides an ideal way